 This is a common question and it makes sense as these fluffy bunnies do seem to be less of a sight when the cold weather comes around, but do rabbits hibernate?

 Rabbit hibernation is a bit of a misconception.
 Rabbits do not hibernate.

 Wild rabbits survive off bugs, tree bark and grass, they are able to find enough food to stay alive throughout the cold temperatures of the winter season.

 And pet rabbits, given the proper care, have a place to stay warm and a good food supply.
 Many animals do hibernate, however, but wild rabbits and pet rabbits will not.

 Before we discuss rabbit hibernation, we need to understand why animals hibernate, and its all down to food.

-Some animals have adapted to the changes in their environment brought on by cold weather.
+Some wild animals have adapted to the changes in their environment brought on by cold weather.
 The word hibernation comes from the Latin term hibernare, which according to wiktionary, means to pass winter.

-When the season enters winter and long periods of cold weather set in, the landscape changes and food availability reduces.
+When the season enters winter and long periods of cold weather set in, the landscape changes and food availability reduce.
 Unable to get the nutrients they need to survive, animals enter a dormant state known as hibernation.

 Their metabolic rate drops, to as little as 2% of its normal rate.
 The heart rate slows, their breathing slows and their body temperature decreases.
 Their body does just enough to keep the blood pumping and their organs working.